 Establish a Clear Vision and Goals for the Office to Ensure Transparency

-- Currently, there are no metrics in place to determine what success looks like in the Sheriff's department and therefore, its leadership is truly unaccountable to the public.
+- Currently, there are no metrics in place to determine what success looks like in the Sheriff's department.
+Without these metrics, it is impossible to be truly unaccountable to the public.
 Metrics must be put into place to establish proper assessment and accountability.

 - Create a new strategic plan with clear, measurable goals around crime reduction, community engagement, and jail standards.
 This will lead to a more effective, efficient, transparent department, and retention of high-quality leadership and officers.

 - Conduct a top to bottom audit of the office to determine new opportunities for efficiency and effectiveness in the areas of Safety, Security, Order, Care, Program & Activity, Justice, Administration & Management as recommended by the American Correctional Association.